I’ve been making this Homemade Yeast Rolls or Bread Recipe for years now and it’s never failed the multiple times I’ve made it.

 - Add yeast to the warm water – again make sure it’s not too hot or your yeast will die.

 - Stir until yeast is mostly dissolved and allow to bloom (or sit) 5 minutes.
-The mixture should bubble – otherwise your water was too hot and killed the yeast, or your yeast is dead and you need to start with a fresh batch, but at least you found out at the beginning!
+The mixture should have bubbles on the surface – otherwise your water was too hot and killed the yeast, or your yeast is dead and you need to start with a fresh batch, but at least you found out at the beginning!
 (See photo #1 below.)

 - While the milk mixture cools down, add 1 whole egg and 1 cup flour to the yeast mixture and stir/mix on level 2 with dough hook to combine.
 It doesn’t need to be mixed perfectly like a cake batter, it will look shaggy.